 MDWF 3030 Complications of Labor, Birth, and Immediate Postpartum, 3.5 cr.
-(3 academic credits/.5 clinical credits) PREREQUISITE: Completion of all Phase Two classes or currently a CPM/RM
+(3 academic credits/.5 clinical credits)

-This course covers complications in more depth for labor, birth and immediate postpartum.
+PREREQUISITE: MDWF 2070/2075 (can be taken concurrently) and Completion of all Phase Two classes or currently a CPM/RM This course covers complications in more depth for labor, birth and immediate postpartum.
 Focus is directed towards writing midwifery-practice documents for emergency care and variations of normal delivery.
 Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of care of the Certified Professional Midwife.
-Learning Objectives
+Learning Objectives: